BietSoft/brixx.docs/brixx-decision-script/README.md

 **Attributes**

-`{Object} [target]` - the Brixx decision table component target.
+`{Object} [target]` - the decision table component target.
 Renders a Brixx element as default in the component section and if the attribut target is set in the output object renders in the `output` section.

 **Example**